By Glen Sparks

 When writing about Feller, it’s always important to note that he missed the 1942-44 seasons, and part of the 1945 season, while serving in the U.S. Navy during World War II.
 Feller earned eight battle stars as chief of an anti-aircraft gun crew aboard the U.S.S.
 Alabama.

-Feller, who died in 2010, would have been 96 years old yesterday.
+Feller, who died in 2010, would have turned 96 years old yesterday.